 “The sooner you start exercising, the better you’ll feel, the fewer medications you’re likely to need, and the lower your risk will be for complications,” Leiserowitz said.

 The National Comprehensive Cancer Network (NCCN) suggests starting slowly and progressing incrementally, saying: “Depending on fitness and comfort level, some people may want to start with a 10-minute walk around the block; others may find they can exercise for 20 minutes (or longer) right away.”

-It is important to discuss with your doctor or physical therapist the type of exercise you are considering to ensure it is right for you.
+It is important to discuss with your doctor or physical therapist the type and frequency of exercise you are considering to ensure it is right for you.
 Leiserowitz suggests consulting your doctor regarding options for physical therapists who can customize exercise routines for cancer patients.